 The ONS began the process of releasing Results from the 2011 Census in July

-2013.
-Further details of the future release of census
+and in to 2014.
+Further details of the future release of

 The census response rates for Kent and a comparison of the